The Invisibles: Say You Want a Revolution

 The first volume of The Invisibles introduces Dane McGowan, an angry teen from Liverpool, as he attempts to burn down his school.
 Abandoned by his father and neglected by his mother, Dane takes out his anger and frustration through destruction.
 In the first issue of the series, Dane is recruited by the Invisibles, a ragtag band of freedom fighters led by King Mob, a charismatic, cold-blooded assassin.
 The next arc, "Down and Out in Heaven and Hell", shows Dane as he tries to survive on his own in London after being abandoned by the Invisibles.
-Dane is mentored by Tom O'Bedlam, an elderly homeless man who is secretly a member of the Invisibles.
+Dane is mentored by Tom O'Bedlam, an elderly homeless man who is secretly a member of the Invisibles, with clear influences from King Lear.
 Tom shows Dane the magic in the everyday world and helps him realize that his anger prevents him from experiencing real emotions.
 While wandering with Tom, Dane has a partially remembered alien abduction experience and is transported into a different dimension.
 Eventually Dane returns to the Invisibles, taking the codename "Jack Frost".
 The next arc, "Arcadia", follows the Invisibles as they go back in time via astral projection to the French Revolution.
 Jack is almost killed by a demonic agent of the Outer Church, the Invisibles' chief enemy.
 As the arc closes, Jack declares that he is leaving the Invisibles.

 Apocalipstick

 The first volume continues with Jack Frost abandoning the Invisibles.
 The tragic past of Lord Fanny, a Brazilian transgender woman and a member of King Mob's Invisibles cell, is revealed in a story arc titled "She-Man", which jumps back and forth through time.
 After an encounter with an agent of the Outer Church, both King Mob and Lord Fanny are captured.
 The volume closes with a look at Jack as he evades both the Invisibles and the Outer Church in London.
 Jack remembers his abduction experience from the previous volume, recalling that his alien captors told him that he is the messiah.
 Jack is approached by Sir Miles, a high-ranking member of the Outer Church, who tries to recruit him.
 Jack refuses and battles Sir Miles telepathically.
 After winning the psychic duel, Jack escapes again, this time to Liverpool.
 This volume also introduces Jim Crow, a Haitian Invisible and Voodoo practitioner, and the Moonchild, a monstrous being who will one day be crowned the next King of England.
-The twelfth issue of the series, "Best Man Fall", fleshes out the character of a soldier King Mob killed in the previous volume.
+The twelfth issue of the series, "Best Man Fall", fleshes out the character of a soldier King Mob killed in the previous volume, and is considered by some to be the best single issue in the series.